-Our Equity Incentive Plan provides for grants of stock options, shares of restricted common stock, phantom shares, dividend equivalent rights, LTIP units and other restricted limited partnership units issued by our Operating Partnership and other equity-based awards up to an aggregate of 7.5% of the shares of our common stock issued and outstanding from time to time on a fully diluted basis (assuming, if applicable, the exercise of all outstanding options and the conversion of all warrants and convertible securities, including OP units and LTIP units, into shares of common stock).
-If an award granted under our Equity Incentive Plan expires, is forfeited or terminates, the shares of our common stock subject to any portion of the award that expires, is forfeited or terminates without having been exercised or paid, as the case may be, will again become available for the issuance of additional awards.
-Unless previously terminated by our board of directors, no new award may be granted under our Equity Incentive Plan after the tenth anniversary of April 23, 2013.
-As of March 18, 2015, we had granted an aggregate of 1,520,286 shares of our restricted common stock under our Equity Incentive Plan, including 1,141,968 shares of our restricted common stock to our executive officers, 317,541 shares of our restricted common stock to other employees and 60,777 shares of our restricted common stock to our independent directors, all of which are subject to certain vesting requirements.
+Our Equity Incentive Plan provides for grants of stock options, shares of restricted common stock, phantom shares, dividend equivalent rights, LTIP units and other restricted limited partnership units issued by our Operating Partnership and other equity-based awards up to an aggregate of 7.5% of the shares of our Common Stock issued and outstanding from time to time on a fully diluted basis (assuming, if applicable, the exercise of all outstanding options and the conversion of all warrants and convertible securities, including OP units and LTIP units, into shares of Common Stock).
+If an award granted under our Equity Incentive Plan expires, is forfeited or terminates, the shares of our Common Stock subject to any portion of the award that expires, is forfeited or terminates without having been exercised or paid, as the case may be, will again become available for the issuance of additional awards.
+Unless previously terminated by our board of directors, no new award may be granted under our Equity Incentive Plan expires of our Equity Incentive Plan aggregate outstanding grants of 1,861,422 shares of our restricted Common Stock under our Equity Incentive Plan, including 1,607,019 shares of our restricted common stock to our executive officers, 218,153 shares of our restricted common stock to other employees and 36,250 shares of our restricted common stock to our independent directors, all of which are subject to certain vesting requirements.